Life

 As you can imagine, my self-esteem was at a low point amongst my distinguished family members.
 I knew I could do better, but I would not ask my father for help.
 His help always came with a price.
 A price I was not willing to pay.

 I started my own IT business in 1992 and sold it again in 2007.
-But although being mildly successful in business, I always knew I that something was missing.
-After the economic downturn of 2008, I landed up with a regular salaried job and contemplated studying again.
+But although I was mildly successful in business, I always knew that something was missing.
+After the 2008 economic downturn, I landed a regular salaried job and considered returning to school.
 I was advised to go to UNISA, but that was a disaster, to say the least.
 UNISA’s administration and online systems were dysfunctional, and I gave up on them, losing a pretty penny in the process.

 Then I learned about the University of the People (UoPeople) and joined their ranks in 2017 at the age of 53.
-Not only did it cost me less than UNISA, but I could also work and study quicker, and their system is actually working.
+Not only did it cost me less than UNISA, but I could also work and study quickly, and their system actually works.
 UoPeople probably has the best developed Moodle online platform in the world today.

-While I am writing this, I am already 28 months into my studies, and at the current rate, I should finish a four-year bachelor’s degree in less than three and a half years.
+While I am writing this, I am already 28 months into my studies, and at the current rate, I should finish a four-year bachelor’s degree in less than 3 ½ years.

 Is it easy?
 Not at all.
 It requires hard work and dedication.
 Also, my family has to make some sacrifices too.
 But in the end, it will be worth it!